Professsor Felia Allum

 She has been recognised for her innovative teaching methods.
 In July 2016, she was awarded the Innovation in Teaching and Learning Award by the University of Bath and in April 2019 she received the Jennie Lee Prize for Outstanding Teaching from the Political Studies Association (UK).

-Dr Allum has also edited five volumes on various aspects of organised crime and written academic articles in peer-reviewed journals.
-She is a member of the steering committee of the ECPR Standing Group on Organised Crime, and between 2018 and 2021 she is a Leverhulme Major Research Fellow focusing on gender and organised crime.
+Professor Allum has also edited five volumes on various aspects of organised crime and written academic articles in peer-reviewed journals.
+She is a member of the steering committee of the ECPR Standing Group on Organised Crime.